GunnerJnr/stream-three-final-project/README.md

 ## Credits

-Code Institute - For the lessons on Full Stack Development.
+[Code Institute](https://www.codeinstitute.net) - For the lessons on Full Stack Development.

+The Slack Community, its been a pleasure!
+Special thanks go to Yoni Lavi, Nakita, Niel and Tiffany Snell for being the best mentors/helpers out there.

 [Back to Table Of Contents](#table-of-contents)